stephengold/Heart/README.md

 ## How to add Heart to an existing project

-Adding the Heart Library to an existing [jMonkeyEngine][jme] project should be a simple matter of adding it to the classpath.
+Heart comes pre-built as a library that depends on the standard "jme3-core" library from jMonkeyEngine.

-Heart comes pre-built as a single library that depends on the standard "jme3-core" library from jMonkeyEngine.
+Adding Heart to an existing [jMonkeyEngine][jme] project should be a simple matter of adding this library to the classpath.

-For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the Heart Library.
+For projects built using [Maven] or [Gradle], it is sufficient to add a dependency on the Heart Library.
 The build tools should automatically resolve the remaining dependencies.